 All schools in the District shall conduct fire drills at least monthly.
-Tornado drills shall also be conducted not fewer than three (3) times per year with at least one each in the months of September, October, January, and February.
-Students, who ride school buses,1 shall also participate in emergency evacuation drills at least twice each school year.
+Tornado drills shall also be conducted not fewer than three (3) times per year with at least one each in the months of September, January, and February.
+Students, who ride school buses, shall also participate in emergency evacuation drills at least twice each school year.

-For school-year 2013-14, an annual active shooter drill and school safety assessment may be conducted for all District schools in collaboration, when possible, with local law enforcement and emergency management personnel.2 Students will be included in the drills to the extent that is appropriate to the age of the student and grade configuration of the school 3 and the drills may be conducted during the instructional day or during non-instructional time periods.
+Flippin School District shall annually conduct an active shooter drill and school safety assessment for all District schools in collaboration with local law enforcement and emergency management personnel.
+Students will be included in the drills to the extent that is appropriate to the age of the student and grade configuration of the school and the drills may be conducted during the instructional day or during non-instructional time periods.